Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% tab title="iOS" %}
 #### Objective C

-Use `prefetchContent` to send a prefetch request to your configured Target server with the `ACPTargetPrefetchObject` array and specified `ACPTargetParameters`.
+Use `prefetchContent` to send a prefetch request to your configured Target server with the `ACPTargetPrefetchObject` array and the specified `ACPTargetParameters`.
 The callback is invoked when the prefetch is complete and, if successful, returns a nil value.
 If the prefetch is not successful, an error message is returned.

 #### Syntax